 Pre-ban or Post-ban: The Fundamental Distinction

 The first and most fundamental distinction to understand when building an AR15 in Massachusetts is the difference between a Pre-ban and Post-ban AR-15.
-This refers to whether or not the rifle was manufactured before 1994, a critical turning point when Massachusetts decided to enforce an assault weapons ban.
+This refers to whether or not the rifle was manufactured before September 13th 1994, a critical turning point when Massachusetts decided to enforce the assault weapons ban enacted by former president Bill Clinton.

-Any AR15 style rifle manufactured after 1994 is subject to strict regulations, most notably including a Non-detachable magazine.
+Any AR15 style rifle manufactured after 1994 is subject to strict regulations.

 1. Pre-ban AR Build: